bostrot/telegram-support-bot/README.md

 ## ✨ Features

 When a user sends a message to the support chat it will create a ticket which will be forwarded to the staff group.
 Any admin in the staff group may answer that ticket by just replying to it.
 Salutation is added automatically.
-Photos will be forwared too.
+Photos will be forwarded too.

 - [x] File forwarding from and to user
 - [x] Database for handling open and closed tickets